Dechrissen/SpeedrunnerBot/README.md

     - Returns the fourth place time and runner for the game & category specified in your stream title (or, the specified category).
 Data is taken from the [speedrun.com](https://www.speedrun.com/) API in realtime.
 - `!pb [optional_user] [optional_category]` (everyone)
     - Returns your personal best (or, the personal best of a specified user) for the game & category specified in your stream title (or, the specified category).
 Data is taken from the [speedrun.com](https://www.speedrun.com/) API in realtime.
+- `!place [optional_user]` (everyone)
+    - Returns the leaderboard standing of the channel owner for the category in your stream title, or the leaderboard standing of the specified user.
+Data is taken from the [speedrun.com](https://www.speedrun.com/) API in realtime.
 - `!leaderboard` (everyone)
     - Creates a [speedrun.com](https://www.speedrun.com/) link to the leaderboard for the game & category specified in your stream title.
 - `!race` (everyone)